agdturner/ccg-r2d/README.md

 Two rotated triangles with a four triangle intersection:
 <img alt="Two rotated triangles with a four triangle intersection" src="data/output/test/test7.png" />

+## Development plans/ideas
+- Improve documentation.
+- Generate some example renderings of geographical data.
+- Make a versioned release on Maven Central.

+## Development history
+- The code was originally developed for academic research projects.

 ## Contributions welcome
 - Please submit issues and initiate discussions about collaboration to help develop the code.